Jaysoony/JForum/README.md

 # JForum - Communication & Resources

 A lightweight, easy accessible Forum website for communication and getting, posting & editing resources.
+Includes features for forum moderators and admins.

 This is NOT the final design version of the Forum.